SafouaneM/Genshin-Web-App/README.md

 - [] User can update/remove account (details)

-- [] Have a list of all the characters you own and keep track of how many constellations you have
+- [] User can add characters they own to their list  and keep track of how many constellations they have

+- [X] Have a list of all the characters you own

 - [] Level resource material required for each ascension for each character